xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   git clone https://github.com/"username"/models.git ~/git/models
   ```

-  - Launch BridgePoint.
-During startup, enter the name of a new eclipse workspace that will become your development workspace. ```Example:  ~/workspace```

-  - Switch to the git repository perspective and import the existing BridgePoint projects that were clones above into your workspace.
-    - __WARNING!: Ensure "Search for nested projects" is Unchecked.__

-  - Switch to the Java perspective: Using menu Window > Open Perspective > Other... > Java

-  - Close these projects (Right click on the project, select Close Project):
-    - libTrans
-    - pt_antlr

-  - Exit BridgePoint

   - Edit ```~/xtuml/BridgePoint/eclipse/Launcher.sh``` in a text editor (in Windows Launcher.bat)
     - Directly after "set BP_JVM=..." add the following:
     ```